humantech/php-hire-test/README.md

 _A little bit old, but still good!_ ;)

-_And brazilian portuguese only yoo, sorry._
+_And brazilian portuguese only too, sorry._